New Delhi: Beware, especially if you want to lose weight - don`t add milk to tea, or you would pile on the pounds.

-Researchers now believe this could explain why people in Britain appear not to benefit from the healthy affects of tea despite being among the world`s biggest consumers of the beverage, the Telegraph reports.
+Researchers now believe this could explain why people in Britain appear not to benefit from the healthy affects of tea despite being among the world`s biggest consumers of the beverage.

 Devajit Borthakur, a scientist at the Tea Research Association at Jorhat in the Indian state of Assam, said: "When tea is taken with milk, theaflavins and thearubigins form complexes with the milk protein, which causes them to precipitate."

 "It means that we don`t get the health benefit from these compounds nor from milk protein.
 Therefore, it is always advised to take tea without milk."

 A study by scientists in Japan, reveals that extracts from tea leaves inhibit the absorption of fat in the guts of rats being fed high-fat diet.

 These rats also had less fat tissue on their bodies and lower fat content in their livers, reports the Journal of Nutrition.